0xNefu/txchyon/src/content/posts/getting-started/how-to-buy-crypto-with-credit-card-paypal.md

 This guide focuses on safe, reputable ways to buy crypto using credit cards or PayPal.
 We compare top platforms, explain the process step by step, highlight fees and limits, and share essential safety tips.
 Whether you are making your first purchase or adding to your portfolio, these methods can work well when used wisely.

-Start with the basics in our [what is cryptocurrency guide](/blog/getting-started/what-is-cryptocurrency-a-complete-beginners-guide-to-blockchain-in-2026) and review common errors in our [10 biggest crypto mistakes article](/blog/getting-started/10-biggest-crypto-mistakes-beginners-make-in-2026).
-For long-term security, plan to move funds to a personal wallet covered in our [best crypto wallets for beginners](/blog/getting-started/best-crypto-wallets-for-beginners-in-2026).
+For long-term security, plan to move funds to a personal wallet covered in our [best crypto wallets for beginners](/blog/getting-started/best-crypto-wallets-for-beginners).

 ## Pros and Cons of Using Credit Card or PayPal